Ajatt-Tools/learn-now-button/README.md

 # Learn Now Button
-This addon adds a button to the card browser that immediately puts selected cards to the learning queue.
+This addon adds a button to the card browser that immediately puts selected new cards in the learning queue.
-Use it if you have a big sentence bank and you find a really good 1T sentence that you want to learn right away.
+You can use it if you have a big sentence bank and you find a really good sentence that you want to learn right away.

 """screenshot